onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 # CGNS Python tree basics

 This tutorial explores the handling of data through Cassiopee functions within a structure referred to as a *CGNS Python tree* (abbreviated as *pytree*).
 The data may include mesh coordinates, connectivity data, field values, and boundary conditions.
-It conforms to the [latest CGNS standard](https://cgns.org).
+It conforms to the [CGNS standard](https://cgns.org).

 ## Reading a pytree from a file and basic tree node management